MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/create-rich-messages.md

       - Time Picker
       - Video Rich Link
       - Website Rich Link
    - **Tags**: A message type tag is automatically added to each rich message.
 In addition to the type tag, any relevant search tags can be added to the rich message.
-These tags will help agents identify the correct rich message when searching.
+These tags will help agents identify the correct rich message when they search for rich messages.
    - **Allow agents to configure**: Some rich message types allow agents to update the contents before sending to customers.
 By enabling configurations, agents can make single-use customizations, which don't affect the original rich message made here.
 Agent editing can be enabled for the following rich message types:
       - List picker
       - Suggested reply